-Passing the audit doesn’t mean you’re in control
+Passing an audit doesn’t mean you’re in control

 Most organizations do not drift because they fail audits.
 They drift because they equate passing with stability.